top of page

 HOW IT WORKS:

 The price includes the shipping of your own bike to and from Iceland.
 Bikes will need to be dropped off at the shipping company terminal in Immingham on the east coast of the UK approximately ten days ahead of the start of the trip.
 There will be option to have your bike collected and delivered back to your home address, with details on that to follow later.
-Riders will then fly into Reykjavik on the weekend of Saturday 6th July.
-Obviously arrive earlier if you wish to do some sight seeing.
-We'll have a group catch up on the Sunday night, ahead of collecting bikes from the ferry terminal on the Monday morning.

 The days will be manageable and designed to allow plenty of time to explore.
 There will be a designated route, but like all of Dorothy's adventures, there is scope for you to ride at your own pace, and deviate if there's something off route you want to see.
 This is an adventure, not a follow the leader guided tour.
 There might also be option to tackle longer or trickier sections for those willing.